 About Florence As the birthplace of modern humanism, naturalistic arts and scientific inquiry, Florence is celebrated as the cradle of the Italian Renaissance, the place where Dante, Botticelli, Leonardo da Vinci, Machiavelli and Galileo Galilei changed forever the way we see the world.
 For centuries travelers and admirers of the arts and culture have fallen in love with both the city and its enchanting countryside.
 While recognized by UNESCO as a world heritage site for its unique monuments and architecture, modern era Florence has become the epitome of a global city, reflecting the world’s diverse cultures, ethnicities, ideas, and forms of creativity yet while remaining faithful to its strong artistic tradition.
 LdM Florence is located in the San Lorenzo neighborhood, right in the heart of the city.

 LdM Florence offers students a wide variety of courses to choose from for their studies in Florence.
+Students can choose from over 400 courses, all of which are taught in English, except for Italian language classes.
 All students are required to take at least one Italian language course while at LdM Florence.
 Some of the other available academic areas taught in English include, but are not limited to:

 Archaeology and Classical Studies